 You and your child may be asked to keep a “headache diary” for a short period.
 This means writing down what time of day your child gets headaches, where the pain is felt, how often the headaches happen, and how bad the headaches are.
 You may also be asked to write down things that make the headache better or worse.
-The diary can help the healthcare provider learn more about the headaches and determine the best treatment.
+The diary can help the provider learn more about the headaches and find the best treatment.

 To prevent headaches, avoid your child’s specific triggers.
 Triggers are things or events that cause headaches to occur.
-Some common triggers are hunger, eyestrain, strong odors, and fatigue.
+Some common triggers are hunger, eyestrain, strong odors, and tiredness.
 You and your child should learn his or her triggers and avoid them when possible.
 Be sure your child is eating well, getting enough sleep, getting daily physical activity, and limiting computer and TV time.

 Call your child’s healthcare provider right away if your child has any of the following: